s4crifice/LinuxSetupWizard/README.md

 # Automated Linux Configuration Script

-This Bash script automates the configuration of a Linux system by performing the following tasks:
+This Bash script automates the configuration of a Linux system in VirtualBox by performing the following tasks:
 - Updating and upgrading packages.
 - Installing VirtualBox Guest Additions (useful for virtualized environments).
 - Installing various useful tools for penetration testing and system administration.